Xilinx/PYNQ/docs/source/pynq_libraries/axigpio.rst

 AxiGPIO
 =======

-The AxiGPIO module provides methods to read, write, and receive interrupts from external general purpose peripherals such as LEDs, buttons, switches connected to the PL using AXI GPIO controller IP.
+The AxiGPIO class provides methods to read, write, and receive interrupts from external general purpose peripherals such as LEDs, buttons, switches connected to the PL using AXI GPIO controller IP.